-How will the public bath be restored?
+How do we use the Sofia Public Bath today?
 As Sofia’ s new museum of history.
-Actually, there isn’t an “old” museum of history – it was destroyed during the bombings of WWII.
-But the idea is, within a few months, the impressive building of the public bath to host more than 100 000 artifacts.
-And by the end of 2015 it will be officially open to the public.
+Actually, there isn’t an “old” museum of history.
+It was destroyed during the bombings of WWII.
+The impressive building of the public bath now hosts more than 100 000 artifacts.
+And since 2015 it has be officially open to the public.

-Sofia’s history museum will take up about 7000 m2 of the building.
-The rest will one day become a SPA center.
+Sofia’s history museum takes up about 7000 m2 of the building.
+There is an ongoing debate on whether the rest of the building will one day become a SPA center, a concert hall or an event center.
 Hopefully, this will revive the best years of the public bath and recreate the atmosphere that was so essential for the capital city and its inhabitants in the past.